 Why accidents with trucks carrying hazardous materials are different than other truck accident.

 Injuries from 18-wheeler accidents can be relatively straightforward.
-In the majority of 18-wheeler accidents, injuries to the victim result from the impact of the crash itself either from being hit by the 18-wheeler or the 18-wheeler hitting something else which ends up hitting the victim.
-In these accidents broken bones, sprains, neck injuries, concussions, and other such injuries are commonplace and are associated with the overall force in which the impact of the crash occurred.
+In the majority of 18-wheeler accidents, injuries to the victim result from the impact of the crash itself, either from being hit by the 18-wheeler or the semi-truck hitting something else, which then strikes the victim's car.
+In these accidents, broken bones, sprains, neck injuries, concussions, and other such injuries resulting from the force of the impact are commonplace.

 You can still be injured in a tanker truck accident in many of the same ways as in an accident with an 18-wheeler.
-For example, a driver fails to take his load into account and doesn’t brake soon enough, he can plow into the back of a car just the same as if he were hauling paper.
+For example, a driver may fail to take his load into account and not brake soon enough, leading him to plow into the back of a car just as he would if he were hauling paper.

-Unfortunately, with tanker truck accidents, victims are often hurt from exposure to the hazardous liquids the truck is carrying.
-If the crash causes the cargo to ignite and there is an explosion, or from the noxious fumes that can escape when the cargo tank is compromised or ruptured in the accident, victims sustain uniquely horrendous damage.
-Injuries from hazardous spills can be catastrophic because they are often permanent and can prohibit you from returning to work or the lifestyle you enjoyed before the accident.
+Unfortunately, with tanker truck accidents, victims are often hurt from exposure to the hazardous liquids being transported, rather than the truck itself.
+If a crash causes the cargo to ignite and there is an explosion, or noxious fumes escape when the cargo tank is compromised or ruptured in the accident, victims can sustain uniquely horrendous damage.
+Injuries from hazardous spills can be catastrophic, because they are often permanent and can prevent you from returning to work or the lifestyle you enjoyed before the accident.
 Bodily contact with hazardous chemicals can cause serious skin burns, blindness if the chemicals come in contact with your eyes, organ damage, or even death if the chemicals are ingested.

-Further, the chemicals that are being transported are often oil based or slippery and your vehicle’s tires could lose traction with the road.
-This could cause you to lose control of your vehicle and crash into the disabled tanker or other vehicles on the roadway.
-Therefore, even though you theoretically have enough time to brake, your actual ability is fatally compromised due to the hazardous spill.
+Further, the chemicals that are being transported are often oil based or slippery, which may lead other vehicle's tires to lose traction with the road and crash into the disabled tanker or other vehicles on the roadway.
+Therefore, even though other cars theoretically have enough time to brake, their actual ability to do so could be fatally compromised by a hazardous spill.

 Transporting hazardous materials in this country involves compliance with both state and federal laws and regulations.
-Some of the rules include:
+Some of these rules regulate:

-- Restrictions on the highways in which these materials can be transported
+- The highways in which these materials can be transported

 - Types of materials that can be transported through a certain area because of the population density